MVSharp/mvsharp.github.io/src/content/posts/Step_By_Step_Reverse_D_Engine/part2.md

 if( license.IsNotActivated)
 ```

 wait !!! what **products** ?
-In [Part 1](https://mvsharp.github.io/posts/step_by_step_reverse_d_engine/part1/) we do have the diagram
+In [Part 1](./part1.md) we do have the diagram
 ![Activation Flow Reversed](./part1_img/flow.png)
 so patching **License.Activation.dll** is a better solution since it Fuck them all at once.

 ## Before We Dive In

-Let’s rewind to [Part 1](https://mvsharp.github.io/posts/step_by_step_reverse_d_engine/part1/), where we mapped out the activation flow like a treasure hunt.
+Let’s rewind to [Part 1](./part1.md), where we mapped out the activation flow like a treasure hunt.
 Now, we’re flipping the script to create our keygen by working backward through the process.

 ### The Reverse Heist: Understanding the Flow

 Picture this: the app creates a license XML file, unsigned, like a blank canvas.
 Then, it generates an `AsymmetricCipherKeyPair`, spitting out a public and private key.
 The private key signs the XML, and that signature gets tucked into the XML as an element.
 The updated XML is stashed in the system registry, and finally, the `License.Activation.dll` gets patched with the public key to seal the deal.
 Our mission?
-Reverse-engineer this flow to craft a keygen that generates valid keys and patches the DLL like a pro.
+Reverse-engineer this flow to craft a keygen that generates valid keys and patches the DLL.

 ![Activation Flow Reversed](./part2_img/flow.svg)